nikp06/nikp06/README.md

 - 👋 Hi, I’m @nikp06
 - 👀 I’m interested in sports, games and machine learning
-- 💞️ I’m looking to get better at programming and potentially one day earn a living with it
+- 💞️ I’m continuously learning to get better at programming and potentially one day earn a living with it
 - 🌱 I’m currently learning more about combining games and artificial intelligence as in my projects [subwAI](https://youtu.be/ZVSmPikcIP4) or [icyAI](https://youtu.be/W6qyRbmr_aA)

 Subway Surfers            |  Icy Tower